cert-manager/website/content/docs/installation/kubectl-plugin.md

 ---
 title: Kubectl plugin
-description: 'cert-manger installation: Using kubectl'
+description: 'cert-manager installation: Using kubectl'
 ---

 ## Installing using the kubectl plugin